 Kia has recently issued a vehicle defect recall for about 27,030 Niro hybrid-electric hatchback vehicles.
-According to a report on CNET.com, the recall involves 2017-2018 models manufactured between Nov.
-1, 2016 and Sept.
+According to a news report, the recall involves 2017-2018 models manufactured between Nov.
+1, 2016, and Sept.
 11, 2017.
 Even though more than 27,000 vehicles have been recalled, Kia estimates that about 1 percent of these vehicles are defective.

 Details of the Recall